RedTurtle/zope_lrr_analyzer/README.rst

                             a regexp expression that a calling path must match or will be discarded.
 Can be called multiple times, expanding the set
+      -t TRACEBACK_INCLUDE_REGEX, --traceback-include=TRACEBACK_INCLUDE_REGEX
+                            a regexp expression that the Python traceback must match or will be discarded.
+Can be called multiple times, expanding the set
       -r, --keep-request-id
                             Use request and thread ids to handle every match as a different entry